HryckowianLab/Pensinger_2023/README.md

    2) Additionally, notice the times are in `mm:ss` format or `hh:mm:ss` format.
 This is required for input but will be converted to `h` relative times, with the first time being 0.
 2) A comma-delimited file for the plate setup is required.
 See `plate_setup.csv` provided here.
 The columns must be labeled first with `Row` and then the numbers 1-12, corresponding to the setup of a conventional 96-wellplate.
 The column beneath `Row` should be `A-H`, again corresponding to the rows of a 96-wellplate.
 The values in the cells are the names of the samples.
    1) Wells that should not be analyzed (either no samples were present or samples that are not part of this analysis) should be left **BLANK**.
    2) For this analysis in particular, the format of the sample name is as follows: `STRAIN_MEDIA_CONCENTRATION`.
-It is imperative that this format be followed here for this script to work.
+However, this can be modified using the `-c` flag, ie `-c Strain Drug`
    3) Be sure to name all replicates the **EXACT** same way with no additional spaces or other characters.
 Do not label them with incrementing numbers either.
 3) Finally, ensure that the `growth_curve_statistics.py`, the data, and the plate setup files are in the same directory.
 This will make things easier...
 ## Prepare virtual environment to run script
 1) Clone this repository:
    `git clone git@github.com:HryckowianLab/Pensinger_2023.git`
 2) If you don't have conda, please install it from here: https://docs.conda.io/en/latest/miniconda.html.
 Then, create a conda environment:
-   `conda create -n platereader -c conda-forge python=3.10.2 numpy=1.22.2 pandas=1.4.1`
+   `conda create -n platereader -c conda-forge python=3.10 numpy=1.24 pandas=2.0`
 3) Next, activate the conda environment that was just created called `platereader`:
    `conda activate platereader`